-10.1.10 Priority 10: Statewide Plan for Improvement and Attainment of Perkins IV Core Indicator 2P1 - Credential, Certificate, or Diploma (NEW)
+10.1.10 Priority 10: Statewide Plan for Student Success as it relates to student attainment of a Credential, Certificate, or Diploma

-Successful applicants will conduct an evaluation of performance by Texas institutions on Perkins Core Indicator 2P1, and identify best practices that can be used statewide to improve performance on this indicator.
-Perkins IV Core Indicator 2P1 relates to student attainment of an industry-recognized credential, certificate, or degree.
+Successful applicants will conduct an evaluation of performance by Texas institutions on Student Success, specifically student attainment of an industry-recognized credential, certificate, or degree.
+The grant should focus on the identification of best practices for student success.